Setting up your IFISA: What you need to know

 The ISA allowance and IFISA transfers

 Every resident of the United Kingdom is entitled to an individual tax-exempt ISA allowance for the financial year, which runs from 6 April to 5 April.
-For the 2016-17 year, this subscription limit has been set at £15,240, which can be dedicated to one, or spread across all three, of the ISA categories – namely Cash ISAs, Stocks & Shares ISAs and Innovative Finance ISAs.
+For the 2016-17 year, this subscription limit is £15,240, which can be dedicated to one, or spread across all three, of the ISA categories – namely Cash ISAs, Stocks & Shares ISAs and Innovative Finance ISAs.

 However, although you are able to make use of all three ISA types if you wish, you will only be able to subscribe funds to one account within each ISA category per tax year.
 Remember, ‘subscription’ refers to the allocation of ‘new’ ISA funds, or funds which did not have ISA status in previous financial years.
 So this means that if you wish to subscribe some or all of your allowance to an IFISA in the 2016/17 tax year, you would only be able to do so with one account, held with one P2P lending platform.